 Flexibility.
 The pipeline provides options for multiple peak callers, multiple adapter trimmers, and fully configurable parameterization for many underlying tools.

-singularitywith no other prerequisites, or it can be run natively without containers.
+Portability.
+Run it using docker or singularity with no other prerequisites, or it can be run natively without containers.
 The choice is yours.

 Standardized user interface.
 The pipeline reads sample metadata formatted in standard PEP format, so you can use the same sample annotation sheets for your downstream R or python analysis using tools from pepkit.

 Standardized reference genome assembly.
 The pipeline uses standard reference genome assemblies produced by refgenie], which provides a scripted way to produce a compatible reference assembly for any custom genome.
 For common genomes, you can either download pre-indexed assemblies or build your own.